MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-create-rules.md

 ## Supported data sources for dataflow and dataset rules

-Data source rules can only be defined for the following data sources:
+Data source rules can be defined for the following data sources:

 * Azure Analysis Services